tbjones95/302-Data-Structures-Project-List/README.md

 # 302-Data-Structures-Project-List
-During Computer Science 302: Data Structures, weekly projects were assigned to test the students knowledge of weeks lesson.
+During Computer Science 302: Data Structures, weekly projects were assigned to test the students knowledge of each weeks lesson.
 This repository consists of all the weekly projects done during this class.
 Topics in which were covered include: